200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OutOfTheCrucibleAFire.md

 Out Of The Crucible, A Fire
 Taylor LaBresh

-“It’s been a long road
+â€œItâ€™s been a long road
-Getting from there to here.”
+Getting from there to here.â€
-Rod Stewart, “Faith of the Heart”
+Rod Stewart, â€œFaith of the Heartâ€

 Gather friends around a firepit, and enough firewood to last about an hour.